vimeo/psalm/docs/running_psalm/plugins/plugins_type_system.md

 \Psalm\Type::parseString('int|null');
 ```

-You can find how psalm would represent a given type as objects, by specifying the type as an input to this function, and calling `var_dump` on the result.
+You can find how Psalm would represent a given type as objects, by specifying the type as an input to this function, and calling `var_dump` on the result.